Learn to create picture puzzle using trigger animation effect in PowerPoint. Make your training courses interactive using this useful technique.

 Smart option for busy presenters:

 It takes a lot of time and effort to create professional quality custom animated slides for your business slides.
 Most business presenters don’t have the time to create such high quality slides for themselves.
-That is why we came up with our ‘630+ Advanced Custom Animation Templates for PowerPoint’.
+That is why we came up with our ‘750+ Advanced Animation Templates for PowerPoint’.

-Here are some examples of trigger animation from the pack: Click on the menu to view the animation.
+Here are some examples of interesting animation effects from the pack:

 The pack has graphics, concepts and models that are professionally animated keeping a business presenter in mind.
 Just choose the template, replace the sample text with your own text and your animated slides get ready in no time.
 Since we built our slides entirely using PowerPoint, you can customize every aspect of the templates to suit your need.
 You can even pick and stick animated elements from different slides to create your own slides.